Patent: Benefits

 Primary incentives embodied in the patent system include incentives to invent in the first place; to disclose the invention once made; to invest the sums necessary to experiment, produce and market the invention; and to design around and improve upon earlier patents.

 Patents provide incentives for economically efficient research and development (R&D).
 A study conducted annually by the Institute for Prospective Technological Studies (IPTS) shows that the 2,000 largest global companies invested more than 430 billion euros in 2008 in their R&D departments.
 If the investments can be considered as inputs of R&D, real products and patents are the outputs.
 Based on these groups, a project named Corporate Invention Board, had measured and analyzed the patent portfolios to produce an original picture of their technological profiles.
 Supporters of patents argue that without patent protection, R&D spending would be significantly less or eliminated altogether, limiting the possibility of technological advances or breakthroughs.
 Corporations would be much more conservative about the R&D investments they made, as third parties would be free to exploit any developments.

 The logical consequence of more efficient R&D is a more efficient national economy: An increase in patenting has proven to be linked with an increase of national income.
-A 2009 study on patent effects in various countries around the world finds, for instance, that a 10% increase in patenting in 1910 led on average to a 9 to 11% higher level of per capita GDP in 1960.
+A 2009 study on patent effects in various countries around the world finds, for instance, that a 10% increase in patenting in 1910 was correlated on average to a 9 to 11% higher level of per capita GDP in 1960.
 The positive effects of patenting on national income were found to be particularly strong in the U.S., Switzerland and Sweden.
-However, patenting is obviously not the only factor influencing GDP growth: among others, schooling also plays a big role.
+However, patenting is not the only factor influencing GDP growth: among others, schooling also plays a big role.